ashish91/scheduled_tweets/talking_points.md

 Once we click Sign In we should be logged in, that'll create a session for our user.
 So let's try that and we're Logged in Successfully.

-Now interesting thing to note here is that our session is stored in a browser cookie.
-Let me show you by going to the browser's inspection tool -> Application and Cookies.
+Now interesting thing is how is our session persisted ?

+So how we're doing that is by storing the user id in the browser cookie.

+Lets check by going to the browser's inspection tool -> Application and Cookies.

 Under localhost we can see `_scheduled_tweet_session` which is created by our Rails app and can be accessed in our application using the `session` method.

 Let's look at the `sessions_controller` to check how we use the `session` method.

 As we can see here we're storing the user id in our session cookie in the line `session[:user_id] = user.id`.

 Once we store user id in the cookie, the browser sends it with each request.

 Then we fetch it using `session[:user_id]`, initialize the user from our database and use it in subsequent requests.

-This how if persist users across requests.
+This how users are persisted across requests.

 So what happens if we log out ?

-Once we hit the log out button the user id value is deleted from the session cookie.
-So in subsequent requests the `user id` is not sent anymore.
+When log out the user id value is deleted from the `session` cookie.
+So the subsequent requests will not have the `user id` anymore.

 Let's check what happens when we go to Twitter Accounts.

 It redirects us back to Sign In page.

 In the background what happens is that we try to find `user id` in cookie header but it's not there anymore, so we redirect the user back to Sign In page.

 If we log back in it'll again set the userid in our `session` and we'll be logged in.